kaspar030/RIOT/examples/suit_update/README.md

 In order to get a SUIT capable firmware onto the node.
 In examples/suit_update:

     $ BOARD=samr21-xpro make -C examples/suit_update clean riotboot/flash -j4

+This command also generates the cryptographic keys (private/public) used to sign and verify the manifest and images.
+See the "Key generation" section in [SUIT detailed explanation][detailed-explanation] for details.

 #### Configure the network
 [setup-wired-network]: #Configure-the-network